 Kidney transplantation Kidney Transplantation Kidney transplantation is the most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
 The primary indication for kidney transplantation is End-stage renal failure... read more is an option for patients with end-stage renal disease due to lupus nephritis.
-Recurrent disease in the graft is uncommon (< 5%), but risk may be increased in blacks, females, and younger patients.
+Recurrent disease in the graft is uncommon (< 5%), but risk may be increased in Black people, females, and younger patients.